Hagwilget

 Hagwilget or Hagwilgyet is a First Nations reserve community of the Gitxsan people located on the lower Bulkley River just east of Hazelton in northwestern British Columbia, Canada.
 The community's name means "well-dressed" as in "ostentatious," though another meaning is "the quiet people".
 It has also been spelled Awillgate and Ackwilgate and it has also been named Rocher Déboulé - "falling rock" - a reference to a landslide in this area from Rocher Déboulé Mountain, which blocked salmon runs on the Bulkley River at this location.

+The Kʼëgit pole in the collection of the Musée du Quai Branly in Paris, France, was originally in Hagwilget.